 - Chat bots.
 If you are reading any tech news right now, you will see it’s all about chat bots.
 Teams is the only way to have a conversation with a bot in a group mode.

 - Connectors. (see Groups in Outlook)

-- 600 member limit.
+- 2500 member limit.
 Right now, there is a limit.
 I suspect at some point you’ll be able to create a team and have your whole organization in it though.
 [Updated at General Availability from original 600 number] [Updated Oct 17 from 999 to 2500].

 - Skype calls have 250 member limit.
 250 is quite a large number and at this point its more of a broadcast than collaboration.
 It’s more of a convenience thing that you can spin up a call to the team and let people join if they chose.

 - Basic administration.
 The administration needs to get a whole lot more granular for key scenarios.

 - No permalinks.
 There is no ability to use a URL to jump to a conversation thread in Teams.
 This will be frustrating when you want to reference other conversations in e-mail and instant message.